April 30, 2026

 Common Mistakes That Break the Separation

-Moving money randomly instead of on a schedule.
-If you transfer from business to personal whenever you "feel like it" or "need money," you've created two accounts with the same chaos as one.
+If you transfer from business to personal whenever you feel like it or need money, you have created two accounts with the same chaos as one.
 Pay yourself on a fixed schedule — weekly, biweekly, or monthly.
 The schedule is the structure.

-Paying personal expenses from the business account "just this once."
 Every crossover muddies the record.
 If you need personal money, transfer it to personal first, then spend it.
-The extra step is intentional — it's the friction that keeps categories clean.
+The extra step is intentional — it is the friction that keeps categories clean.

-Leaving all money in the business account indefinitely.
-Some freelancers only move money when they "need" it, which means they never actually know their income.
+Some freelancers only move money when they need it, which means they never actually know their income.
 Pay yourself on a schedule.
-The amount can vary with business income, but the timing shouldn't.
+The amount can vary with business income, but the timing should not.

-When Separate Accounts Aren't Enough
+When Separate Accounts Are Not Enough

 Profitability problems: If business expenses consistently consume most of your revenue, separate accounts make the problem more visible — not smaller.
 The fix is raising rates, reducing costs, or questioning the business model.